 This course aims to enable you to gain a critical understanding of the business environment that affects your daily life.
 By the end of the course you will be able to appreciate what is happening in the business world and why it is happening.

-This course looks at business in the real world and influences on business and focuses on the 4 main functional areas of business, operations, human resource management, marketing and finance; looking at how each is managed in the real world and the influences on them.
+This course focuses on the four main functional areas of business: operations, human resource management, marketing and finance.
+We look at how each of these is managed in the real world and the influences on them.
+WHY should I choose this subject?

 Business is a constantly changing subject and is happening around us all the time.
 You will be able to use your own experiences from everyday life, the knowledge and skills of your family and things that you watch on TV to bring the subject to life and make it relevant to you.
+WHEN and HOW am I assessed?

 You will sit two papers, each worth 50% of the final grade.
-The first paper is influences of operations and human resource management on business activity.
+The first paper covers influences of operations and human resource management on business activity.
 The second is influence of marketing and finance on business activity.
 Each paper is 1 hour and 45 minutes and has a mix of multiple choice, short answer questions, case study and data response questions.
+WHICH subjects should I have an aptitude in?
 You need to be able to perform simple calculations and use formulae.
 You must be interested in what is happening in the business world and be prepared to keep up to date with business news.
+WHERE could this subject take me in the future?
 Business goes well with many other GCSE subjects across both sciences and arts.
 Many of our students continue with business at A level or move into economics.
 Business combined with other A levels is an ideal foundation for a variety of degree courses.
 This can then open the door to a wide range of professions including accountancy, banking, insurance, marketing, personnel, operations, retail management, journalism and events management.

-Mrs Styles, Head of Economics and Business

-Mrs Vaughan, Teacher of Economics and Business

-Child Development, Cambridge Nationals Level 1/2
+WHO do I need to speak to for more information?
+Mrs Styles, Head of Economics and Business Mrs Vaughan, Teacher of Economics and Business "Business is incredibly useful for general knowledge about the business world as well as very interesting.
+The course is extremely fun as well.
+It will be beneficial for later life and will open many career doors for you."
+Yahvi "Taking business has boosted my confidence as it is a challenging but rewarding subject.
+Everything we learn is interesting and useful for later life."
+Katie Child Development, Cambridge Nationals Level 1/2 WHAT is this subject about?

 You will learn the essential knowledge and understanding for child development covering reproduction, parental responsibility, antenatal care, birth, postnatal checks, care, conditions for development, childhood illnesses and child safety.
 You will also gain an understanding of the equipment needs of babies and young children.
 You will gain knowledge of nutrition and hygienic practices.
 The course also focuses on developmental norms for children up to the age of 5 years.
+WHY should I choose this subject?

 This qualification is for students who wish to develop applied knowledge and practical skills in child development.
 If you enjoy working with children this course would be suitable for you.
 You have the opportunity to be inspired and motivated by independent application of the centre assessed tasks.
 You should have the commitment to work hard and the desire to be successful.
+WHEN and HOW am I assessed?